toxy4ny/Tales-from-the-crypt/README.md

-# BrainResearches
+# Tales from the Tomb
-What was found and completed during the pentest process
+What was found you're Team and completed during the pentest process.
+Have fun reading!